-Cruciferous vegetables are your best sources of nutrients, trace minerals and vitamins and folate.
+Cruciferous vegetables are your best sources of nutrients, trace minerals, and vitamins like folate (13).
 All of which go on to help with healthy hair growth.

-One of the main ways these vegetables help reduce hair fall is through their anti-inflammatory effects.
+One of the main ways these vegetables help reduce hair fall is through their anti-inflammatory effects (14).
 By reducing inflammation in the scalp hairs seem to last longer and stay healthy for longer.

-The compounds in cruciferous vegetables have also been proven to protect cells from DNA damage which reduces age related hair loss.
+The compounds in cruciferous vegetables have also been proven to protect cells from DNA damage which reduces age related hair loss (15).

 Here are a selection of the most common cruciferous vegetables: